Top ranked special educational needs solicitors

 You should prepare for the move well in advance by visiting schools (or colleges) and keep notes of your findings so that this can be presented to the local authority if necessary.
 Your child’s next school should be discussed at their Annual Review a year or two before the move.
 This is to allow you and your child’s teachers to discuss and prepare for your child’s next placement in good time before the move.
 A local authority officer should be encouraged to attend the Annual Review.

 Once you have named your preferred school, the local authority should consult with that school.
 The local authority will take many factors into consideration, most importantly whether the school can meet your child’s needs and the cost of the placement.
-It may decide not to name your preferred school in your child’s Education, Health and Care Plan (EHCP) or Statement of SEN which generally has to be amended by 15 February in the year of school transfer.
+It may decide not to name your preferred school in your child’s Education, Health and Care Plan (EHCP) which generally has to be amended by 15 February in the year of school transfer.

 How can I get evidence for my Tribunal hearing?